 Crazy Horse Malt Liquor interview 11 July 2019

 Crazy Horse Malt Liquor: It all began with Dancing with Wolves, you know, the movie.
-The good folks at Hornell Brewing Co. in Baltimore, MD decided it was a wonderful way to memorialize all of the great Indian Chiefs of the First Nations, made famous in television and in the movies by naming malt liquors after them.
+The good folks at Hornell Brewing Co. in Baltimore, MD, decided it was an excellent way to memorialize all of the great Indian Chiefs of the First Nations, made famous in television and the movies by naming malt liquors after them.

 Peter: How was this a good idea?
 Are Native Americans big fans of malt liquor?

-Crazy Horse Malt Liquor: Well, you have to remember Dancing with Wolves really put the Native American in the public eye. it was a very popular movie and it did get a lot of people interested in Indian Chiefs.
+Crazy Horse Malt Liquor: Well, you have to remember Dancing with Wolves put the Native American in the public eye.
+It was a top-rated movie, and it did get a lot of people interested in Indian Chiefs.

 Peter: And so, it was a good idea to name a malt liquor after these Indian Chiefs?

-And right here on the back it explains everything for anyone who’s interested in Native American history… “The Black Hills of Dakota, steeped in the history of the American West, home of proud Indian nations.
-A land where imagination conjures up images of blue clad pony soldiers and magnificent Native American Warriors.
+And right here on the back, it explains everything for anyone interested in Native American history “The Black Hills of Dakota, steeped in the history of the American West, home of proud Indian nations.
+A land where imagination conjures up images of blue-clad pony soldiers and magnificent Native American Warriors.
 A land still rutted with wagon tracks of intrepid pioneers.
 A land where willful winds whisper of sitting bull, Crazy Horse and Custer.
 A land of character, of bravery, of tradition.
 A brand that truly speaks of the spirit that is America”.

-Peter: You actually believe that “history lesson”?
-Isn’t a malt liquor for folkd drinking for “effect” rather than relaxation?
+Peter: You believe that “history lesson”?
+Isn’t a malt liquor for folks drinking for “effect” rather than relaxation?

 Peter: As I understand it, from actually reading history, those two groups did not make for good friends.
-In fact, the blue clad pony soldiers were out there to slaughter “Magnificent Native American Warriors” … Isn’t that true?
+The blue-clad pony soldiers were out there to slaughter “Magnificent Native American Warriors”… Isn’t that true?